rangle/ngCourse2/handout/immutable/immutable-js/persistent_and_transient_data_structures.md

-# Persistent and transient data structures
+# Persistent and Transient Data Structures

-Immutable data structures are also sometimes referred to as **persistent data structures**, since its values persist for its lifetime.
-Immutable.js provides the option for **transient data structures**, which is a mutable version of a persistent data structure during a transformation stage and returning a new immutable version upon completion.
+Immutable data structures are also sometimes referred to as _persistent data structures_, since their values persist for their lifetime.
+Immutable.js provides the option for _transient data structures_, which is a mutable version of a persistent data structure during a transformation stage and returning a new immutable version upon completion.
 This is one approach to solving the performance issues we encountered earlier.
-Let's revisit the immutable case outlined in the performance example, but using a transient data structure this time:
+Let's revisit the immutable case outlined in the Performance example, but using a transient data structure this time:

 ```typescript
 import * as Immutable from 'immutable';